Grief & Loss Therapy In San Antonio For Deep Thinkers

 Grief has a way of rearranging the air around you and coloring your world.

-In the grocery store aisle, at red lights, or when the house finally goes quiet.
-It leaves you disoriented, aching, and unsure if life will ever feel familiar again, because life doesn’t feel like it fits anymore.
+It leaves you disoriented, aching, and unsure if life will ever feel familiar again, because right now, life doesn’t feel like it fits anymore.

 When You’ve Lost Someone You Love

 The death of a child, partner, parent, or someone who held a piece of your heart shatters life in a way that nothing else does.
-The smallest rituals feel hollow now.
-Even your body carries the ache, heavy, restless, or jolted awake in the night.

-This kind of grief doesn’t move in neat stages.
 It tears through your nervous system, rewrites your identity, and leaves you unsure of who you are without them.

 Your grief is real even, if no one else can see it.